openedx/open-edx-proposals/oeps/processes/oep-0055-project-maintainers.rst

 "maintainer."
 The notion of a project maintainer is typical of open-source projects and widely considered an best practice [#]_.

+..
+  I cannot find anything that says this is a best practice.
+Heck I can barely find two places that even define what "maintainer" means.
+It's so widely accepted and used it's just assumed as the default.

 The maintainer role is a leadership role that encompasses both technical and community elements.
 Both dimensions of the role are equally important.

-All, non-deprecated, components of the Open edX project must have a named maintainer.
-When no such maintainer exists, this will be considered an urgent problem to solve.
+All non-deprecated components of the Open edX project must have a one or more named maintainers.
+When no such maintainer(s) exists, this will be considered an urgent problem to solve.

 This OEP proposes a formal definition of the role of maintainer that will open to all qualified Open edX community members.
-Maintainers will be responsible for the health of platform components, but not for their performance in any community member's production environment[#]_.
+Maintainers will be responsible for the health of platform components, but not for their performance in any community member's production environment [#]_.

 Motivation
 ==========